cachilders/color-theory/README.md

 Image dimensions should be 240x240.
 Larger images will be sequenced along the first 240x240 pixels.
 Choose your MIDI output device using the `midiout` object.
-This is my first patch, and it's nowhere near where I want it, yet.
+This is my first patch, and it's in early stages.
 Gradients make for a more "musical" experience in general.

 ![image of presentation view of patch](assets/pres.png)